Shuri, Okinawa

-Shuri (首里) is a district of the city of Naha, Okinawa.
-It was formerly a separate city in and of itself, and the royal capital of the Ryūkyū Kingdom.
+Shuri (首里) is a district of the city of Naha, Okinawa, Japan.
+Formerly a separate city in and of itself, it was once the royal capital of the Ryūkyū Kingdom, hence the name.
 A number of famous historical sites are located in Shuri, including Shuri Castle, the Shureimon gate, Sunuhyan-utaki (a sacred space of the native Ryukyuan religion), and royal mausoleum Tamaudun, all of which are designated World Heritage Sites by UNESCO.

-Originally established as a castle town surrounding the royal palace, Shuri ceased to be the capital when the kingdom was abolished and incorporated into Japan as Okinawa prefecture.
+Originally established as a castle town surrounding the royal palace, Shuri ceased to be the capital when the kingdom was annexed and incorporated into Japan as Okinawa prefecture.
 In 1896, Shuri was made a ward (区, ku) of the new prefectural capital, Naha, though it was made a separate city again in 1921.
 In 1954, it was merged again into Naha.